The average cart abandonment rate across all industries is around 69.57%.Â

 8 Critical Cart Page Challenges to AvoidÂ

-Here are 25 eCommerce cart design templates for you to consider for your own eCommerce store:
+Here are the 29 best cart design templates to consider for your own eCommerce store:

 â